isenberg/cosmographia_comets/README.md

 * Realistic atmospheres
 * Automatic update of satellite two-line elements

-# Comet Visualization
+# Comet Visualization (planned)

-This fork by Holger Isenberg https://areo.info adds a visual comet simulation with plasma tail, dust tail, sodium tail, anti tail and trail.
+This fork by Holger Isenberg https://areo.info is planned to add a visual comet simulation with plasma tail, dust tail, sodium tail, anti tail and trail.

 The approximation for the tail syndyne (syndyname) is based on the following papers:
 - On the Study of Comet Tails and Models of the Interplanetary Medium